 Gary Smith is both a Professor in OILS and Assistant Dean for Faculty Development at UNM’s School of Medicine.
-He was a faculty member in UNM’s Earth and Planetary Sciences Department for 28 years prior to joining OILS in 2015 and has been a leader of teaching professional learning programs on UNM’s main and health sciences campuses for about 10 years.
-He is also the lead co-PI and leader of course redesign on UNM’s STEM Gateway project, a 5-year effort funded by the U.S. Department of Education with the vision of improving the success of Hispanic and low-income students in entry-level science and math courses that are foundational to STEM degrees.
+He was a faculty member in UNM’s Earth and Planetary Sciences Department for 28 years prior to joining OILS in 2015 and has been a leader of teaching professional learning programs on UNM’s main and health sciences campuses since 2006.

-Dr. Smith’s scholarly interests parallel his involvement in faculty and organizational development with a focus on curriculum and instructional design in higher education and training programs, motivating and managing effective change process in educational organizations, and the transfer of research to practice in both professional development and higher education instruction.
+Dr. Smith’s scholarly interests parallel his administrative activities in educational and organizational development.
+This work includes curriculum and instructional design in higher education and professional-learning programs, motivating and managing effective change process in educational organizations, and the transfer of research to practice in both professional development and higher education instruction.

 Dr. Smith received his PhD in geology at Oregon State University and his BS in geology with a specialization in geophysics from Bowling Green State University.